isaacg1/isaacg1.github.io/_posts/2020-11-28-testing-scitldr.md

 Summary: “We derive a closed-form analytical expression for the stability region of a two-class (non- dropping) multiserver-job system where”

 Again, very close.
-If the final "where" was removed, I would rate it qiute good.
+If the final "where" was removed, I would rate it quite good.
 It seems the system gets caught in between reasonable alternatives fairly easily.
 Here, it would be reasonable to either remove that final where or add "each class can have distinct exponential service duration distributions".

-#### Paper: The Gittins Policy is Nearly Optimal in the M/G/k under Extremely Geneneral Conditions
+#### Paper: The Gittins Policy is Nearly Optimal in the M/G/k under Extremely General Conditions

 Summary: “We give the first general analysis of Gittins in the M/G/k.”